deepns/jekyll-blog-in-cloud-run/_posts/2022-10-22-jekyll-blog-on-azure-container-instance.md

 ## Summary

-For this particular use case of deploying a jekyll based static site, I found GCP Cloud Run much more suitable than Azure Container Instance.
+For this particular use case of deploying a jekyll based static site, I found GCP Cloud Run much more suitable than Azure Container Instances.
 Some observations from my experiments.

+- **Resource Allocation**
-- Default behavior in CLoud Run is to allocate CPU only during request processing, container startup and shutdown
+  - By default, Cloud Run [allocates CPU only](https://cloud.google.com/run/docs/configuring/cpu-allocation) during request processing, container startup and shutdown times.
+Containers are automatically shutdown after a brief period of no requests (**scale to zero model**).
+Whereas containers are left running by default in ACI.
+This directly impacts the billing as well.
-- GCP Cloud Run free tier itself offers plenty of resources, can easily be more than sufficient for sites with very low traffic
-- Azure Cost // TBD
-- TLS enabled - free https support - cloud run instances are front-ended by Cloud Run (to be rephrased)
+  - No significant difference in latency between the Cloud Run and ACI instances during these experiments.
+This is application specific behavior though.
+Container startup times will directly impact the first request processing.
+- **Cost analysis**
+  - GCP free tier was very well sufficient to run these experiments so additional costs incurred.
+GCP Artifact Registry includes 500MB of storage.
+With occasional push and pull ops to the artifact registry and ~150MB of container image, free limit of GCP Artifact Registry was never reached.
+  - Likewise, Cloud Run access was well within the [free tier limit](https://cloud.google.com/run#section-13).
+Cloud Run comes with 2 million requests per month and CPU and memory cycles incurred during the request processing were also well within the limit (180000 vCPU seconds/month, 360000 GiB-seconds/month).
+- **https support**
+  - Cloud Run manages TLS for the container instances, comes with a unique HTTPS endpoint in `*.run.app` domain.
+  - ACI too comes with a HTTPS endpoint, however the onus falls on the application to manage the TLS connections and certificates.